k88hudson/git-flight-rules/README.md

 $ (feature/my-feature) git push --set-upstream origin feature/my-feature
 ```

 There is no way to suggest a pull request using the CLI using Git (although there are tools, like [hub](http://github.com/github/hub), which will do this for you).
-So, if you're ready to make a pull request, go to your GitHub (or other Git host) and create a new pull request.
+So, if you're ready to make a pull request, go to your GitHub (or another Git host) and create a new pull request.
 Note that your host automatically links the original and forked repositories.

 After all of this, do not forget to respond to any code review feedback.